 - Each truss section has an eccentric shaft.
-The shaft of one section must be connected to the adjoining truss section until the desired length of screed is achieved. - The connection of multiple eccentric shafts is achieved by the use of a drive shaft coupler. - 3.
-Starting from the initial truss frame, remove the tube mount/cover and associated hardware.
-This will allow for easy access to the pillow block bearing. - Next, verify that the drive shaft coupler has already been installed on the free end of the drive shaft as shown in Figure 16. - 5.
-If the coupler is not installed, please install coupler.
-Reference parts manual for coupler part number. - It may be necessary to loosen the set screws on the coupler so that the coupler will slide onto the adjoining drive shaft easily. - 7.
-Insert the drive shaft from the adjoining truss frame into the free end of the coupler. - Once both shafts have been inserted and centered into the coupler, apply Loctite[TM] to the set screws and tighten set screws to 30 ft.-lbs.
-(41 N·m). - 9.
+The shaft of one section must be connected to the adjoining truss section until the desired length of screed is achieved. - 2.
+The connection of multiple eccentric shafts is achieved by the use of a drive shaft coupler. - 3.
+Verify that the drive shaft coupler has already been installed on the free end of the drive shaft as shown in Figure 15. - 4.
+If the coupler is not installed, please install the coupler.
+Refer to the parts manual for the coupler part number. - It may be necessary to loosen the set screws on the coupler so that the coupler will slide onto the adjoining drive shaft easily. - 6.
+Insert the drive shaft from the adjoining truss frame into the free end of the coupler. - 7.
+Once both shafts have been inserted and centered into the coupler, apply Loctite[TM] to the set screws and tighten the set screws to 30 ft.-lb.
+(41 N·m). - 8.
 Repeat the above steps for each section of screed that will be joined together.